amrwc/amrw.dev/pages/mac-setup/setup-instructions.md

 - Sunset: 3400K (Halogen).
 - Bedtime: 1600K.
 - In the dropdown from the menu bar:
-  - Options:
+  - Options
-    - Fast transitions enabled.
+    - Check 'Fast transitions'.
-    - Notifications from f.lux website disabled.
+    - Uncheck 'Notifications from f.lux website'.
-    - Backwards alarm clock disabled.
+    - Uncheck 'Backwards alarm clock'.
-  - Color effects:
+  - Color effects
-    - OS X Dark theme at sunset.
+    - Check 'OS X Dark theme at sunset'.

 1. Turn on English spell-checking in `Spell Right` in VS Code – press the 'dot with halo' icon in the bottom-right corner and choose the language from the